vickylihorst/DNA-analysis-tools/README.md

 # clump_finding

-The function clumpFinding() outpus all distinct k-mers forming (L,t)-clumps in genome, where L is the length of ori in the genome.
+The function clumpFinding() outpus all distinct k-mers forming (L,t)-clumps in a genome, where L is the length of ori in the genome.
+A k-mer pattern forms an (L,t)-clump inside a genome if there is an interval of genome of length L in which this k-mer appears at least t times.
 The input is a string genome, and integers k, L, and t.
-A k-mer pattern forms an (L,t)-clump inside a genome if there is an interval of genome of length L in which this k-mer appears at least t times.